vincentbernat/hellogopher/README.md

 ## Misc

-If `golint` complains with `go/build: importGo hellogopher/cmd: exit status 2`, just delete it from `bin/` and build it again.
+If `golint` complains with `go/build: importGo hellogopher/cmd: exit status 2`, just delete it from `bin/` and let the Makefile build it again.

 ## License